kleinbottle/swanlotus/content/blogs/varieties-of-multiplication/varieties-of-multiplication.md

 Vector multiplication is a strange, many-headed beast.
 It is important to know what it is and what it is not.
 Here is a quick run down:

-1. Vector multiplication is different from real multiplication.
+1. Vector multiplication is different from real number multiplication.

-2. Vector multiplication is different from complex multiplication.
+2. Vector multiplication is different from complex number multiplication.

 3. There are several varieties of vector multiplication, some of which give us scalars, others vectors, and still others matrices:^[Ignore any unfamiliar terms for now.]